 Find out more about Bob Atkinson

-When going away on a city break or a short trip, travelling with hand luggage will not only save you time, it can also save you pounds on checking in your luggage, making your break even better value for money.
+When going away on a city break or a short trip, travelling with hand luggage only will not only save you time, it can also save you pounds on checking in your luggage, making your break even better value for money.
 However, you have to be careful not to fall foul of hand luggage size and weight restrictions.
-Here are the benefits of employing the hand-baggage-only technique and our top tips for how to make your journey as easy as possible.
+Here are the benefits of employing the hand-baggage-only technique and our top tips on how to make your journey as easy as possible.

 What are the benefits of travelling light with hand baggage only?